 A Midsummer Night’s Dream: Act I, scene i (11:35)

 Theseus and Hippolyta look forward to their imminent wedding.
 Hermia plans to run away with Lysander rather than marry Demetrius.
 Helena plots to win Demetrius's heart as he journeys to win back Hermia.
+This production presents William Shakespeare's "A Midsummer Night's Dream" in its original pronunciation.

 A Midsummer Night’s Dream: Act I, scene ii (05:04)